The Foreign Tax Credit For 2024 – Quick Tips You Need To Know

 It’s a surprise for expats to learn that their U.S. tax obligations don’t end when they move outside the country.
 Because the United States continues to collect taxes from its citizens even after they have moved to another country, it is important for every expat to understand their obligations and file their returns as required.
-Fortunately, most expats find that they are able to reduce or even eliminate their U.S. tax liability by claiming certain tax deductions and credits.
+Fortunately, most expats find that they are able to reduce or even eliminate their U.S. tax liability.
+This is by claiming certain tax deductions and credits.
 One such tax benefit available to expats is the foreign tax credit.

 United States Tax Law Basics

 The United States differs from most other countries in that it continues to charge its citizens tax even when they are not living and working within the country.
 For many expats, this comes as a surprise.
 This may also provoke anxiety, as many expats are also paying taxes to their new country of residence.
 In these cases, expats worry about paying taxes twice on the same income.
 Luckily, the United States developed the foreign tax credit to prevent this very issue.

 However, in order to take advantage of the foreign tax credit, you must meet certain requirements.
 You must also comply with the IRS’ rules with regard to timely tax return filing and income tax payment.
 Because expat taxes are complex, many expats consult with a tax professional.